 - Course code:

 - Campus name:

 Points of entry

 The following entry points are available for this course:

 - Year 1

 AccessBU: AccessBU provides you with the opportunity to tell us about your circumstances that are not always evident in your UCAS application.
 This widening access initiative also considers relevant criteria such as being in care or if you live in an area with a low participation rate in Higher Education - if you are eligible, your offer could be up to 16 UCAS tariff points below the published tariff.
-Apprenticeships: We recognise the transferable knowledge and skills gained through apprenticeships and welcome applications from students with a Level 3 Advanced Apprenticeship recognised by the Institute for Apprenticeships.
+Apprenticeships: We recognise the transferable knowledge and skills gained through apprenticeships and welcome applications from students with a Level 5 Higher Apprenticeship in a relevant subject area and is recognised by the Institute for Apprenticeships.
 Each application will be considered on a case-by-case basis.
 Deferred entry: We are happy to consider eligible applicants for deferred entry.
 If you have already submitted your application, you can request a deferral by contacting our Admissions Team.
 Direct entry: We welcome applications from students who have previously studied at degree level at other institutions and wish to transfer onto a BU course.
 Our Recognition of Prior Learning (RPL) procedure enables credit awarded from one institution to contribute to a BU award, subject to an application process.
 Please contact our Future Students Enquiry Team for more information.
 Mature applicants: We recognise that mature applicants may have a wealth of experience rather than formal qualifications, so we’ll consider your application on these merits if included in your application.
 You’ll need to apply to BU in the usual way through UCAS and you may be invited to an interview to discuss your suitability for the course based on the experience you tell us about in your application.